ailiberatinggames/Stable_Manager_Basic/README.md

-How to Use the Stable Manager HTML File
+Download and Open:
+Download the index.html file.

-The Stable Manager is a client-side web application for managing virtual horses.
-To use it, simply download the index.html file and open it in a modern web browser like Chrome, Firefox, or Edge.
-No additional installation or server setup is required.
+Open it in a modern web browser (e.g., Chrome, Firefox, Edge).
+No installation or server setup needed.

-Data Storage
-Data is stored locally in your browser's localStorage, meaning it persists across sessions but is specific to the browser and device you're using.
-Be aware that clearing browser storage or using a different browser/device will result in data loss.
-It's recommended to regularly export your data using the "Export Data" feature to keep a backup.
+Manage Horses:
+Manually add or edit horse details (e.g., generation, gender, breed, stats) using the app’s forms.

+View horse profiles, simulate breeding, check financials, or explore lineage trees.

-Manual Data Entry
+Data Storage:
-All horse information must be entered manually through the application's interface, such as forms for adding or editing horse details.
-There is no automatic data retrieval or integration with external services, ensuring you have full control over the data input.
-Survey Note: Detailed Analysis of Stable Manager Usage and Data Handling This survey note provides an in-depth examination of the Stable Manager HTML file, focusing on its usage, data storage mechanisms, and manual data entry processes, as derived from the provided HTML and JavaScript code.
-The analysis aims to offer a comprehensive understanding for users and potential contributors, ensuring clarity on how to effectively utilize the application.
-Introduction and Overview
-The Stable Manager is a client-side web application built with HTML, CSS, and JavaScript, designed to facilitate the management of virtual horses.
-It includes functionalities for tracking horse profiles, simulating breeding, viewing financials, and exploring lineage trees, all accessible directly within a web browser.
-This application is particularly useful for users engaged in virtual horse management simulations, offering a user-friendly interface for data management without requiring server-side infrastructure.
-Features and Functionalities
+Data is saved in your browser’s localStorage, so it stays on your device and persists across sessions.

+Data is tied to the specific browser/device.
+Switching browsers or clearing storage will erase data.

+Use the “Export Data” feature to back up your data regularly.

+Key Notes:
+No automatic data retrieval or external service integration—enter all data manually.

+The app now includes MyBloods data dump for enhanced horse management.

 The application boasts a range of features to enhance user experience and functionality:
 Horse Management: Users can add, edit, and view detailed profiles of horses, including attributes like generation, gender, breed, and performance stats.